Taoism: Internal alchemy

 Wang Chongyang, the founder of the Quanzhen School, and his seven disciples, depicted in Changchun Temple, Wuhan.

-Internal Alchemy Taoism, or Transformation Taoism, focuses on internal transformation through the use of various self-cultivation techniques like qigong, neidan (internal alchemy), Yangsheng, and so forth.
+Internal Alchemy Taoism or Transformation Taoism focuses on internal transformation through the use of various self-cultivation techniques like qigong, neidan (internal alchemy), Yangsheng and so forth.

-The basic worldview of this Taoist tradition is that all beings are born with certain forms of energy (mainly the three treasures of jing, qi, and shen), which become dissipated, weak, and lost as we age.
+The basic worldview of this Taoist tradition is that all beings are born with certain forms of energy (mainly the three treasures of jing, qi and shen), which become dissipated, weak and lost as we age.
 To prevent this and to increase our inner vital energies, one must practice various methods of "internal alchemy" (neidan) to harmonize the internal energy in one's body and refine the "golden elixir" (jindan) inside the body.
 These meditative inner alchemical practices are believed to lead to greater longevity and even immortality (union with the Tao at death).

 Another worldview is that beings must "harmonize yin and yang forces internally to achieve immortality."

 A term used by some Taoists that sums up traditions that do not use these practices is "singular path".
 Most traditions follow the "singular path".
 These include the Longmen (Dragon Gate) sect of the Quanzhen School, the Xiantiandao (Earlier Heaven Way) sect, the Wuliupai sect, and the Wudang quan sect.

 The Quanzhen School was founded by Wang Chongyang (1112–1170), a hermit in the Zhongnan mountains who was said in legends to have met and learned secret methods from two immortals: Lu Dongbin and Zhongli Quan.
 He then moved to Shandong and preached his teachings, founding various religious communities.
 His school popularized Internal Alchemy Taoism and the usage of the term.

 One of his "seven perfected" disciples, Qiu Chuji (1148–1227), founded the Dragon Gate lineage.
-Chuji was also made the leader of all religions in China by Genghis Khan, making his tradition the most powerful in China and contributing to Longmen's lasting influence.
+Chuji was also made the leader of all religions in China by Genghis Khan, making his tradition the most powerful in all of China, and contributing to Longmen's lasting influence.
 Another important Quanzhen lineage is the Qingjing pai, founded by the nun Sun Bu'er (1119–1182), the only female member of the "seven perfected".
-Today, Quanzhen is mainly made up of celibate monastics who practice vegetarianism, sobriety, internal alchemy, and recite daily liturgies.
+Today, Quanzhen is mainly made up of celibate monastics who practice vegetarianism, sobriety, internal alchemy and recite daily liturgies.
 The largest lineage is Dragon Gate Taoism.

 Much like Taoists who see writings made by influential members of their faith as having a divine nature, some Taoists view self-cultivation as a way for emotions and self to partake in divinity, and a smaller subset of these view some mythological beings such as xian as being divine.
 Xian were viewed in many lights and as completely different types of beings over different times and in different places.
-They were sometimes viewed as deities, parts of the celestial hierarchy, metaphorical ideals that people should strive to be like, reclusive Taoist masters who know how to control and harness spiritual energies, or shamans.
+They were sometimes viewed as deities, parts of the celestial hierarchy, metaphorical ideals that people should strive to be like, reclusive Taoist masters who know how to control and harness spiritual energies or shamans.